-Foreign loans taken by the Treasury to strengthen the Central Bank's foreign exchange reserves consist of two market issues, one in US dollars and the other in euros.
+At the time the fiscal plan was issued, foreign loans taken by the Treasury to strengthen the Central Bank's foreign exchange reserves consisted of two market issues, one in US dollars and the other in euros.
 In 2014, the Treasury issued a foreign-denominated bond in the amount of EUR 750 m.
 The proceeds of the issue were used to prepay the outstanding balance of the bilateral loans from the Nordic countries.
 About 60% of the principal had been paid in 2012.
-In 2015, the Treasury paid off the last portion of the loans taken in connection with the IMF programme, a bilateral loan from Poland in the amount of ISK 7.3 bn.
-The Central Bank also paid off the outstanding balance of the loan from the IMF during the year.
-The Treasury is now financed entirely in the market.

 In 2011, the Treasury re-established its access to foreign credit markets with the issuance of a USD 1 bn bond with a five-year maturity.
-In 2012 it reconfirmed its market access with another issue, also for USD 1 bn, but with a ten-year maturity.
-The Treasury bought back nearly half of the 2011 issue in 2015 and then paid off the remainder, approximately ISK 64 bn, upon maturity in June 2016.
-At year-end 2015, the outstanding balance on the two loans combined was ISK 299 bn.
+That bond matured in 2016 and has been paid in full.
+In 2012 it reconfirmed its market access with another issue, also for USD 1 bn, but with a tenyear maturity.
+This past spring, following the issuance of the fiscal plan, the Treasury bought back a large share of the 2012 issue, or USD 877 m nominal value.
+In the autumn, the Treasury bought an additional USD 31 m, leaving the outstanding balance of the bond at USD 92 m as of end-2017.